Heme98/AdventOfCode2022/README.md

 import Helpers.utils

 ```
+In this case, I will mainly have functions to parse files and print certain object but it may get extended depending on the task at hand.

-## TODO
+## Todo

-Might add some .sh scripts to automate project structure and other things...
+Might add some .sh scripts to automate project structure generation and/or other things...